-It might seem obvious, but the tile color you plan to use for your shower or bath remodel can make or break the design when you are keeping the rest of the room as is.
+It might seem obvious, but the tile color you use for your shower or bath remodel can make or break the design if you keep the rest of the room status quo.
 Forget about perfectly matching the tile used in the new project to any other tile in the room.
-Changes in natural coloration, from slab to slab, for instance, make a future match practically impossible.
+Changes in natural coloration, from slab to slab, for instance, can make a future match practically impossible.

 Rather than aiming for a close match, go for contrast.
-For example, if the bathroom boasts a light gray and white palette, give your new shower or tub surround a face-lift with dark gray tile and an eye-catching white tile border or accent.
-The color family remains the same, but by opting for a richer or darker shade, the new stone or tile material will freshen up the space without clashing.
+For example, if the bathroom boasts a light gray and white palette, give your new shower or tub surround a modern upgrade with dark gray tile and a prominent white tile border or accent.
+The color family remains the same, but by opting for a richer or darker shade, the new stone or tile refreshes the space without creating a visually jarring effect.

 A combination of dark gray and white also pairs well with existing cream or black accents, or vice versa.
 The idea is to stick with a neutral color palette.
-Natural, pale green that has a hint of silver and light slate blue are considered neutral colors if you need to give the space more color, but again, choose the one that works best with the room's existing materials.
-To bind the marriage between the bathroom's old and new looks, continue the latest tile addition from the surround to an adjoining wall, such as the one behind the vanity.
+Natural, pale green that has a hint of silver and light slate blue are considered neutral colors too if you need to give the space more color, but again, choose the one that works best with the room's existing color palette.
+To meld the bathroom's old and new looks, carry the new tile from the surround to an adjoining wall, such as the one behind the vanity.

-If you're happy with your master bathroom's existing style, work it into your shower or tub remodel.
-It's hard to go wrong with a classic all-white design, or one that's inspired by a spa, but if you want to shake it up a bit, consider adding the look of wood around the shower or tub.
-A wood-inspired tile plank, such as a tile from the Creekwood glazed porcelain collection, goes well with many styles and palettes, and is an ideal material for both the bathroom and bedroom.
-In other words, you can create a visual link by continuing it into the master suite and installing it on the floor or as a feature wall behind the tub.
+If you're happy with your master bathroom's existing style, incorporate it into your shower or tub redesign.
+It's hard to go wrong with a classic all-white design, or one that's inspired by a spa, but if you want to shake it up a little, consider adding wood-look tile around the shower or tub.
+A wood-look tile plank, like tile from the Creekwood glazed porcelain collection, works well with many styles and color palettes, and it’s ideal for both the bathroom and bedroom.
+Simply put, you can create a seamless visual connection by carrying the look into the master suite and installing wood-look tile on the floor or as a feature wall behind the tub.

 When your shower or bath remodel is complete, secure a cohesive look by choosing the right accessories and linens.
-Scan the bedroom for color ideas, or take this opportunity to rework the entire scheme by replacing dated towels, bedding, window treatments, and artwork with more modern options.
+Scan the bedroom for color ideas or take this opportunity to reimagine the entire scheme by replacing dated towels, bedding, window treatments, and artwork with modern options.

 You don't have to redo your entire master bathroom to make the space feel fresh and updated.
 Instead, work with what you have and plan a tub or shower remodel.
-By using these tips, you'll be able to visually connect the new with the old, and you'll end up with a design you can enjoy for a long time.
+By using these tips, you'll be able to visually connect the new with the old, and you'll end up with a design you can enjoy for years to come.